Prepping for your upcoming phone interview and not sure what to expect? These five handy tips will help you nail it.

 During your phone interview you want to find somewhere with limited distractions.
 Just keep the essentials in front of you such as your research, your resume and other preparation like your key talking points and questions to ask.
 Some other helpful items include a pen and paper.
 This may be simple but it is definitely needed to jot down any important information or notes that you could forget after the phone call.
 Our tip is also to keep a glass of water nearby.
 Just like you see on talk shows, glasses of water are so helpful to get you through important chats.
 You may be surprised how dry your mouth can get just by talking.
 The last thing you want to be doing is worrying about a tickle in your throat or a dry mouth.
 Having a quick sip throughout the interview will be a life saver.

 The best way to get through a phone interview is to feel prepared and confident.
 If you are feeling stressed, look to your friends or family for support and to give you a confidence boost.
 Remember that it isn’t the be all end all.
 If you don’t get to the next round, there is always another job out there for you!

-If you are looking to score a job interview, Sign Up and Create a job profile on IWant2Work today.
+If you are looking to score a job interview, create a job profile here today.
 With no job applications, employers search and contact YOU.
 It’s that easy!